Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 ### A Symbolic Gesture

 Dedicating champagne bottles to his enemies is not just a quirky habit; it's a symbolic gesture.
 It shows a man who values victory and justice, even if served cold.
 This ritual aligns perfectly with the characteristics of Type 8, who often seeks to correct the record and root out injustice.
-Dave keeps his how scorecard and has a certain strategic patience.
+Dave keeps his how scorecard and has a particular strategic patience.

 In a recent interview, he expressed why he was a fan of Taylor Swift.
-He knows what it is like to be unfairly slandered.
+He followed a story where <a href="/blog/famous-enneagram-types/Kanye">Kanye</a> had a lyric about Taylor Swift that said, "I made that bitch famous."
+Taylor said she never knew about that Lyric, but <a href="/blog/famous-enneagram-types/Kim-Kardashian" >Kim Kardashian</a> and Kanye released a recording of Taylor green-lighting that part.
+But then it came out later that the recording of Taylor was edited and was fake.
+Dave knows what it is like to be unfairly slandered, and he doesn't like it.

 <div style="display:flex; align-items: center; justify-content: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/E0zPyyps2lM?clip=Ugkx9EYF4tb3g2RlesJHwViRPl2xnfTsXL24&amp;clipt=ENmtDRis5hA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>